-- 1) Forgery or alteration of documents; - 2) Unauthorized alteration, erasure, or manipulation of computer files; - 3) Fraudulent financial reporting; - 4) Pursuit of a benefit or advantage in violation of the Diocese's conflict of interest policy; - 5) Misappropriation or misuse of the Diocese resources, such as fund, supplies, or other assets; - 6) Authorizing or receiving compensation for goods not delivered or services not performed; and - 7) Authorizing or receiving compensation for hours not worked.
+- 1) Forgery or alteration of documents; - 2) Unauthorized alteration, erasure, or manipulation of computer files; - 3) Fraudulent financial reporting; - 4) Pursuit of a benefit or advantage in violation of the Diocese's conflict of interest policy; - 5) Misappropriation or misuse of the Diocese resources, such as fund, supplies, or other assets; - 6) Authorizing or receiving compensation for goods not delivered or services not performed; and - 7) Authorizing or receiving compensation for hours not worked. - 28.1.

-28.1.
 Policy The Diocese is committed to maintaining the highest standards of conduct and ethics.
 The Fraudulent or Dishonest Conduct & Whistleblower Policy ("Fraud Policy") reflects this commitment.
 The Diocese expects every employee, volunteer, officer, and trustee to adhere to the Fraud Policies.
-Information about the Fraud Policy can be found on the Diocesan web site.
+Information about the Fraud Policy can be found on the Diocesan web site. - 28.2.
+Policy The EthicsPoint hotline phone number and reporting portal website URL shall be prominently included at every parish and school website, parish bulletin, and posted in the church vestibule and school lobby. - 28.3.

-28.2.
 Policy The Diocese will investigate all allegations of fraudulent or dishonest use of Diocesan resources or property by management, staff, or volunteers.
 The Diocese will take appropriate action against anyone found to have engaged in fraudulent or dishonest conduct, including but not limited to dismissal by the Diocese, criminal prosecution, or civil action.